Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   http://dev.exiv2.org/projects/exiv2/wiki/How_do_I_run_the_test_suite_for_Exiv2

-  You can run the test-suite directly from cmakeBuild.cmd with the argument --test You will need cygwin's bash.exe.
-It may run with other versions of bash (such as MinGW)
+  You can run the test-suite directly from cmakeBuild.cmd with the argument --test You need cygwin's bash.exe to run the test suite.

-8 Building with different libraries
-  You can change the standard libraries.
+8 Building with different versions of the support libraries You can change the standard libraries.
 For example, to build with curl-7.39.0
   1) set _CURL_=curl-7.39.0
-  2) put (read-only) curl-7.39.0.tar.gz in your build directory
+  2) add curl-7.39.0.tar.gz in your build directory

   To change the version of openssl:
   1) set _OPENSSL_=openssl-1.0.1j
-  2) put openssl-1.0.1j-vs2015.zip into your build directory
+  2) add openssl-1.0.1j-vs2015.zip into your build directory

-  To build a version of openssl-foo-vs2012:
-  Try to find it online
-  Building this with Visual Studio is to to be documented

 9 Rebuilding with VS 2005/8/10/12/13/15 32/64
   The script cmakeBuildAll.cmd is provided for convenience: cmakeBuildAll.cmd --test > rebuildAll.txt